DSP-Tan/DSP-Tan/README.md

 - 👋 Hi, I’m @DSP-Tan
-- 👀 I’m interested in computational solid state physics
+- 👀 I’m interested in computational solid state physics and machine learning
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: danielsptanner@gmail.com

 <!---